luisfelipesdn12/etec-tectok-teclados/database/README.en.md

 1. `setup.sql` - Creates the database and the tables.
 2. `base_data.sql` - Initially populates the database (optional).
 3. `product_with_category_view.sql` - Creates a view of the products with their categories.

+## Troubleshooting

+1. PDOException “could not find driver”

+    At the first running (on Linux), I had this error.
+With a quick search I've found [a StackOverflow page]() with some solution options.
+The one which solves it for me was install the mysql driver with:

+    ```sh
+    sudo apt-get install php7.0-mysql
+    ```